wiscmath/notes/README.md

-Notes on mathematics.
+Notes on math algorithms.

 # Template
-* Details on the algorithm.
+* Details and historic notes on the algorithm.
-* Historic notes.
-* Proof and implementation.
-* Implementation in Zig.
+* Implementation (in Python and Zig), accuracy and performance.
+* Python implementations are here in notebooks.
+Zig implementations are at https://github.com/wiscmath/zml.

-# Notes
+# Algorithms
 * [Euler's Number](euler.md)